-Belize does not have programs or strategies aimed at land, riverine, maritime, or aerial interdiction, through monitoring, inspection, or checkpoints.
+Grenada has programs or strategies aimed at land, maritime, and aerial interdiction, through monitoring, inspections, or checkpoints.
+However, the country does not have programs or strategies aimed at riverine interdiction of drugs given there are no rivers.

 Priority Action 1.4: Review and update, as appropriate, legal frameworks related to the use of specialized investigation tools and techniques.